W3 Company - Service Stories

 Major Torrance wrote in his notes "On February 18th we were forewarned to stay under cover while a spray aircraft flew overhead and dosed the area with a DDT mixture to combat the mosquitoes that were spreading malaria.
 I recall telling everyone on the Horseshoe about the spraying operation and it was accepted at the time as a routine anti malarial spraying mission.
 Some years later I was surprised to read that some of the soldiers had claimed that the spray was the defoliant Agent Orange that is linked to some serious health problems that ex Vietnam soldiers suffer."

 lone USAF C123 Provider aircraft aerial spraying at low level above Horseshoe position 18 February 1970.
-Click photo & scroll down to 'Notoriety' for more details but also read rest of Agent orange [AO] article for full understanding of this incident.
+Click photo and scroll down to 'Notoriety' for more details but also read rest of Agent orange [AO] article for full understanding of this incident.

 So was it anti-malarial, or Agent Orange..?
 I thought I would try a query to the webmaster identified with the C123 website as follows: